-Auto accidents often leave people asking a number of questions: Should I hire an attorney?
+Auto accidents often leave people asking a number of questions: Should I hire a South Carolina car accident lawyer?
 How am I going to pay all of these medical bills?
 What will I do if I can't go back to work?
 Is the insurance company trying to deceive me?

 If these questions sound familiar, you are not alone.
 I answer them for people across South Carolina and am glad to help you get things back on track.
 One of the greatest advantages someone gains when they hire a lawyer is that the law firm can handle the legal and insurance issues while the injured person gives attention to getting well and returning to the life they knew.

 Below, I've answered questions we often hear from people trying to determine if they need to hire a lawyer after a car wreck in South Carolina, but if you have any additional questions, please don't hesitate to reach out to our office.
 My team and I would be happy to provide answers and help you find clarity.
 You can contact us by calling (803) 790-2800, filling out a contact form, or by starting live chat using the feature at the bottom of the page.

 - How can an injury lawyer help after a crash?

 - How to find a great lawyer